-Welcome to my journal!
-Here you will find my personal musings, ruminations, posts, and experiences with Nexus Prayer.
+Welcome to my blog, journal, diary – call it what you will – here you will find my personal posts, musings, and experiences with Nexus Prayer.

 Although I add new entries, practical tips, and suggestions for improving your Nexus Prayer practice regularly, much of the content you will find here is taken directly from my original observations and notebooks of 2015 while conducting my one year (365 consecutive days) of research, intensive study, and development of Nexus Prayer.